-Macedonia profile - Timeline - BBC News
+Macedonia profile

 1918-19 - End of the war, Macedonia becomes part of Serbia again.
 The Kingdom of Serbs, Croats and Slovenes is founded, and is renamed Yugoslavia in 1929.

-1945 - Establishment of Yugoslav socialist federation, comprising six republics, including Macedonia, with Tito as president.
+1945 - Establishment of Yugoslav socialist federation, comprising six republics, including Macedonia.

-1980 - Death of Tito, rise of nationalism among federation's constituent republics.
+1980s - Rise of nationalism among federation's constituent republics.

 1991 - Majority of voters support independence in referendum.

-New constitution enacted in the face of opposition by ethnic Albanian deputies.
-Declaration of independence.
-International recognition slow because Greece objects to the use of the name Macedonia, the same as one of its own provinces.
+International recognition slowed by Greek objections to the name Macedonia, which the same as its neighbouring province.

-1992 - Unofficial referendum among ethnic Albanians shows overwhelming wish for their own territorial autonomy.

 1993 - Gains UN membership under the name Former Yugoslav Republic of Macedonia.

-Greece recognises independence, lifts trade restrictions.
+1995 - Greece recognises independence, lifts earlier trade restrictions.

-1996 - Sporadic ethnic Albanian protests over curbs on Tetovo's Albanian-language university.

-1997 - Constitutional court forbids use of Albanian flag, sparking protests.
-Parliament adopts law on restricted use of the Albanian flag.
+1997 - Constitutional court and parliament forbid use of Albanian flag, sparking protests among large ethnic-Albanian minority.
+Tensions rise

 1999 March - Nato begins bombing campaign against Yugoslavia over its treatment of Kosovo Albanians.
 Serbian mass expulsion and killings of Kosovo Albanians leads to exodus into neighbouring countries, including Macedonia.